 Tip: Cook Kichadi - a harmonizing dish of basmati rice, red lentils and the right spices

-Effective detoxification, which takes place mainly at the level of the large and small intestine, stomach, liver, lymph and blood, is best started and supported by proven herbal supplements, which are traditionally divided into several groups according to Ayurveda: herbal decoctions (kvatha) and elixirs (avaleha), ground herbs (churna), tinctures and syrups (asava & aristata), tablets (guti-vati), oils (taila), balms (guggul) and ointments (lepa).
+Effective detoxification, which takes place mainly at the level of the large and small intestine, stomach, liver, lymph and blood, is best supported by proven herbal supplements, which according to Ayurveda are traditionally divided into several groups: herbal decoctions (kvatha) and elixirs (avaleha), ground herbs in: water (churna), tinctures and syrups (asava & aristata), tablets (guti-vati), oils (taila), balms (guggul) and ointments (lepa).

 The most famous Ayurvedic preparation for detoxification of the intestinal tract is triphala - a legendary mixture of three herbs amla (or amalaki), haritaki and bibhitaki available in tablets, powder or Ayurvedic tea.
-Liver detoxification is aided by the bitter taste and the Ayurvedic herb kalamegha, the acidified stomach cleanses the guduchi so-called "nectar of immortality" and the nimba is Ayurvedic's proven blood purifier.
+The bitter taste promotes liver detoxification along with Ayurvedic herb kalamegha.
+Hyperacidity in stomach is cleanses by guduchi herb so-called "nectar of immortality" and nimba is strong Ayurvedic's proven blood purifier.

 Tip: Start each morning with a glass of warm water with lemon and clean the coating of your tongue

-Tip: Give your body a bitter taste that promotes digestion and cleansing the liver.
+Tip: Give your body a bitter taste that promotes digestion and cleanses the liver.